-EIGRP router Id is a 32-bit unique identifier which identifies the router in EIGRP domain.
+EIGRP router Id is a 32-bit unique identifier that identifies the router in the EIGRP domain.
 The router ID (RID) is represented in the same way as represented IPv4 address.
 The router ID is used both in EIGRP and OSPF, while the role of the router ID is more significant in OSPF.
 EIGRP automatically selects the highest IP address on any active loopback interface as the EIGRP router ID.
 If there is no loopback interface then the highest IP address on any active interface is used.
 The criteria for EIGRP router ID in Cisco routers are the following:

 - Configure the router-ID using the command “eigrp router-id <IPv4 address>in router configuration mode.

 - If the router ID is not configured with the above command, the router selects the highest IPv4 address of any of its loopback interfaces.

 - If no loopback interfaces are configured then the router selects the highest active IPv4 address of any of its physical interfaces.

 A loopback address is a virtual interface, which is automatically changing the state to up when configured.
 The interface not required to include in the EIGRP network using network commands.
 It is only required the loopback interface in the up/up state.

 Usually, we configure router ID using the “eigrp router-id” command.
 Though in some versions of IOS will accept the command router-id, without specifying eigrp.

 Configuring the EIGRP Router ID